Blazemeter/taurus/site/dat/kb/Jenkins.md

 Third, install the [Jenkins Plot Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Plot+Plugin).
 It will be useful for comparing your basic performance metrics for the last builds.
 To install the plugin go to the ‘Manage Jenkins’ section and open the ‘Manage Plugins’ menu entry.
 Then, go to the ‘Available’ tab and find ‘Plot Plugin’ in the list below.

 Now let’s move to building a plan creation.
-To configure Jenkins do the following:
+To configure Jenkins, do the following:

 In the build section run your YAML script: